Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Evaluation on a muscle-actuated robot

-We evaluate our method on PAMY2~\cite{guist2024safe}, a PAM-actuated, tendon-driven robot arm with four degrees of freedom (DoFs).
+We evaluate on PAMY2~\cite{guist2024safe}, a 4-DoF, PAM-actuated, tendon-driven robot arm.
 Each DoF is actuated by an antagonistic muscle pair.
-Similar to~\cite{buchler2022blearning}, we actuate both muscles in a correlated antagonistic fashion with a single control signal to reduce the number of actions to one per DoF.
-Increasing the control signal decreases the desired agonist pressure and simultaneously increases the antagonist pressure.
+Similar to~\cite{buchler2023learning}, we actuate both muscles in a correlated way with a single control signal $\ctrl{}$.
+Increasing $\ctrl{}$ decreases the agonist pressure and simultaneously increases the antagonist pressure. \Cref{fig:robot} shows the robot and its virtual counterpart simulated in MuJoCo XLA~(MJX)~\cite{todorov2012mujoco}, an efficient GPU-based simulator.

-\Cref{fig:robot} shows the robot and its virtual counterpart, which we simulate in MuJoCo XLA (MJX)~\cite{todorov2012mujoco}, an efficient GPU-based simulator.
-Note that the MJX simulation itself is torque-driven, and the actuator model maps from the pressure commands $\boldsymbol{u}$ to torques $\boldsymbol{\tau}$ to be applied in the simulator.